-If you experiment, put a container of water in the oven.
+If you practice programming the oven, put a container of water in the oven.

-It is normal for the inside of the oven door to lock wavy after the oven has been running for a while.
+It is normal for the inside of the oven door to look wavy after the oven has been running for a while.

 Do not use newspaper or other printed paper in the oven.
 Fire could result.